skyguru/signalbroker-lin-transceiver/README.md

 * Install arduino IDE https://www.arduino.cc/en/Main/Software

-* Clone the repository and copy lin.cpp and lin.h https://github.com/AleksandarFilipov/LIN to you arduino libray (pick your library folder name) folder.
+* Clone the repository and copy lin.cpp and lin.h https://github.com/AleksandarFilipov/LIN to you arduino library (pick your library folder name) folder.
 (Inspration: ~/arduino/arduino-1.8.5/libraries/[your libaray])

 * Open the linbus/linbus.ino file in arduino ide.
 Select propriate port from the tools menu and the upload the software.